claudecodeguide.dev

 Claude Code can think before it acts.
 Extended thinking, plan mode, and effort levels explained.
 When to let it reason deeply vs when to just get the answer.

 By default, Claude Code jumps straight to an answer.
 That's great for simple tasks.
-But for complex problems -- architecture decisions, tricky bugs, multi-step plans -- you want it to think first.
+But for complex problems: architecture decisions, tricky bugs, multi-step plans: you want it to think first, not just react.

-Claude Code has three ways to control how deeply it thinks:
+Claude Code has three ways to control how deeply it thinks before doing anything.

 Thinking modes in action

-What it is: Claude "thinks out loud" internally before giving you an answer.
-It reasons through the problem step by step, considers edge cases, and arrives at a more thoughtful response.
+Extended thinking means Claude "thinks out loud" internally before giving you an answer.
+It reasons through the problem step by step, considers edge cases, and arrives at a more careful response.

-• Complex debugging where the first approach failed
+• Complex debugging where your first approach already failed

 • Security reviews where you can't afford to miss something

-• In conversation: ask Claude to "think carefully about this" or "reason through this step by step"
+How to enable it: Set the thinking effort level in settings, or just ask: "think carefully about this" or "reason through this step by step" in your prompt.

 What it costs: Extended thinking uses output tokens for the reasoning process.
-You pay for the thinking, but the quality improvement is often worth it for complex tasks.
+You pay for the thinking.
+For complex tasks, the quality improvement is usually worth it.
+For a simple bug fix, it's overkill.

 All three models (Opus 4.6, Sonnet 4.6, Haiku 4.5) support extended thinking with their 1M token context windows.